Playbook: Device Refresh / Back to School

 Google Specific Considerations

-FileWave support two very distinct Operating Systems from Google: Chromebooks, and Android based devices.
-Each platform has its own specific considerations.
+FileWave supports two distinct Google device platforms, Chromebooks and Android devices.
+Each platform has its own setup and management considerations.

 Chromebook Integration

-These services provide advanced device management capabilities for education and enterprise customers.
-When integrated with FileWave, they offer:
+These services extend device management for education and enterprise environments.
+When they are integrated with FileWave, they can provide:

-- Access to device and user policies: This ensures consistent application of your organization's rules across all devices.
+- Access to device and user policies, which helps keep settings consistent across devices.

-- Customize app settings and access per user or user group: Personalize the user experience and maintain a secure environment.
+- Customize app settings and access for individual users or user groups.

 Post (re)Enrollment